Article on Gaelic puirt-a-beul (mouth music)

 Mouth Music, "Mouth Music" (Triple Earth)

-A correct pronunciation of the words of the song is possibly available from the Lothian Gaelic choir who socialise in the West End Hotel on Thursdays.
+A correct pronunciation of the words of the song is possibly available from the Lothian Gaelic choir in Edinburgh.
 The choir sang this song at the 1994 Royal National Mod in Dunoon.

-Notes by Craig Cockburn when he was a member of Scots Songs and Ballads Group, The Adult Learning Project, Edinburgh and joint Director, The Gaelic Learners' Association, Inverness.
+Notes by Craig Cockburn when he was a member of Scots Songs and Ballads Group, The Scots Music Group, The Adult Learning Project, Edinburgh and joint Director, The Gaelic Learners' Association, Inverness.
+First published 1993.

 Thanks also to Nicholas Freer, Eosa O' Murchu and Colin Campbell who helped with the research and all those on Gaelic-L!